 David – The roof’s a bit low.
 Sometimes that’s annoying, but as far as potential studios, there aren’t many properties around here with sheds.
 I want to just knock all this out [points to front wall of studio] and put some glass in.

-Before I moved into this studio I had to dig a drain alongside, the water was coming through and starting to filter through onto the floor.
 The place still needs a bit of work.
 It’s not working how I’d love it to, with some of the shelving there it’s a waste of space.

 I’ve usually had work stacked in boxes, but it’s nice to have your work accessible so you can see what you’ve done and what’s in stock or not.